Opicinumab (anti-LINGO-1)

-- Opicinumab is thought to promote the development of oligodendrocytes, the cells which maintain myelin coating around nerves.
+- In the laboratory, opicinumab was found to promote the development of oligodendrocytes, the cells which maintain myelin coating around nerves.

 Myelin is a fatty protein that forms a sheath around the axons of nerve cells - the part of the cell that transmits messages to other nerve cells.
 Myelin acts as insulation to the axon and helps maintain the speed of transmission of messages.
 In the central nervous system, myelin is produced by cells called oligodendrocytes.